-Environment Community priority Intended public value outcome or impact EN5 - Providing facilities that are well-built and well-maintained.
+Environment Community priority Intended public value outcome or impact well-maintained.
 Opening the spaces for lease will see occupancy and activation increase, which will result in the leasable areas being maintained and managed under lease terms in line with Town policies.